cyangg/cyangg-8-Week-SQL-Challenge/Case Study #6 - Clique Bait/README.md

 but this time for each product category instead of individual products.

 Use your 2 new output tables -answer the following questions:
-1.Which product had the most views,cart adds and purchases?
+1. Which product had the most views,cart adds and purchases?
-2.Which product was most likely to be abandoned?
+2. Which product was most likely to be abandoned?
-3.Which product had the highest view to purchase percentage?
+3. Which product had the highest view to purchase percentage?
-4.What is the average conversion rate from view to cart add?
+4. What is the average conversion rate from view to cart add?
-5.What is the average conversion rate from cart add to purchase?
+5. What is the average conversion rate from cart add to purchase?

 ### B. Customer Transactions